-TRPV6 is a protein divert that is situated in the films of epithelial cells, which line the dividers of the digestive tract and adds to the take-up of dietary calcium.
+TRPV6 is a protein divert that is situated in the films of epithelial cells, which line the dividers of the digestive tract and add to the take-up of dietary calcium.
 Deviations in TRPV6 channels may add to the advancement of malignancy by upsetting the control of cell multiplication and cell demise.

 Now, scientists at the Columbia University Medical Center (CUMC) have captured the first detailed snapshots of the structure of a membrane pore that enables epithelial cells to absorb calcium.
 Scientists believe that these images could optimize the development of drugs to correct abnormalities in calcium uptake, which have been linked to cancers of the breast, endometrium, prostate, and colon.

 Scientists used advanced cryo-electron microscopy to image TRPV6.
-The Cryo-electron microscopy is an imaging technique that combines thousands of individual images of frozen molecules into finely detailed three-dimensional representations.
+Cryo-electron microscopy is an imaging technique that combines thousands of individual images of frozen molecules into finely detailed three-dimensional representations.

 By contrasting the channel structures, in both the open and shut states, the scientists could verify that the center bit of the channel—four firmly adjusted helical protein fragments—complete an inconspicuous turn, enabling TRPV6 to open.